Atinary-technologies/phoenics/README.md

 ## Phoenics as pip module

-The Phoenics module can be installed directly using the function `python-pip`.
+Phoenics can be installed directly with pip.

 ```bash
 apt-get install python-pip
 pip install phoenics
 ```

-## Phoenics from source code
+## Phoenics from source

-Phoenics can also be installed from the source code.
+Phoenics can also be installed from source.
 This way allows anyone to make and test changes on the code.
 ```bash
 git clone https://github.com/chemos-inc/phoenics.git
 cd phoenics